Most sales training focused on seller behavior.But neglected understanding how buyers decide.

 Diagnosis Before Prescription

-Before recommending a close technique or objection response, we identify exactly which internal crisis the buyer is in.
-The right answer depends entirely on the right diagnosis.
+Before recommending a close technique or objection response, we identify exactly which internal struggle the buyer is in.
+The correct answer depends entirely on the right diagnosis.

 Skills That Transfer to Life